Differences Between Jira vs Confluence

 |Project planning||Supported||Not supported|

-- We will have all your project documentation in a central location eliminating the need of our team members to search across their email, computer folders or Google drive to find what they need.
-We can also keep and organize release notes, requirement specifications and code reviews directly in Confluence.
+- We will have all your project documentation in a central location, eliminating the need for our team members to search across their email, computer folders, or Google Drive to find what they need.
+We can also keep and organize release notes, requirement specifications, and code reviews directly in Confluence.

 - By combining both Jira vs Confluence, we can enable cross-team communication.
 Hence, breaking the barrier between the engineering department and the rest of our business teams.
-Business stakeholders will have the ability to see the status of releases and get complete visibility of team progress.
+Business stakeholders will be able to see the status of releases and get complete visibility of team progress.

-- We can deliver faster by reducing wasted time and switching between context when our team transitions between Jira software and other resources.
-Also, team members who are performing software development will have access to the correct documentation within Jira.
-We can bring Confluence pages to Jira by adding gadgets and allow developers to easily view documentation that is relevant to tasks they are currently working on.
-We can even establish trusted connections and access user restricted Confluence and Jira pages.
+- We can deliver faster by reducing wasted time and switching between contexts when our team transitions between Jira software and other resources.
+Also, team members performing software development will have access to the correct documentation within Jira.
+We can bring Confluence pages to Jira by adding gadgets and allowing developers to easily view documentation relevant to tasks they are currently working on.
+We can even establish trusted connections and access user-restricted Confluence and Jira pages.

 - It can also help business teams benefit from the reporting.
 Jira keeps on generating data about projects and issues, but business teams might not have the time or skills to check into these reports in detail.
-Thus, by linking Jira information to Confluence reports we can present the status report in understandable charts, on a simple user interface for your business team to benefit from the wealth of data available in Jira.
+Thus, by linking Jira information to Confluence reports, we can present the status report in understandable charts on a simple user interface for your business team to benefit from Jira’s data.

-This has been a guide to the top difference between Jira vs Confluence.
-Here we also discuss the Jira vs Confluence key differences with infographics, and comparison table.
+This has been a guide to Jira vs Confluence.
+Here we have discussed Jira vs Confluence head-to-head comparison, key differences, infographics, and comparison table.
 You may also have a look at the following articles to learn more –